-One of the reasons for this is that research consistently demonstrates that IB students are better prepared for university study than those who followed other post-16 programmes.
-The most comprehensive research was carried out by the University of British Columbia, which concluded that first year university students who completed the IB Diploma performed more highly on a range of criteria than the non-IB students.
+The reason for this is that higher education research consistently demonstrates that IB students are better prepared for university study than those who followed other post-16 programmes.
+The most comprehensive research was carried out by the University of British Columbia, which concluded that first year university students who completed the IB Diploma performed more highly on a range of criteria than non-IB students.